GEO4460 – Surveying, Photogrammetry and Spatial Analysis

 - 5 credits overlap with GEG2210 – Data Collection - Land Surveying and Digital Photogrammetry (discontinued).

 Up to 6 hours of lectures and up to 4 hours of practicals per week.
 Day visits from businesses/public institutions.
 There will be weekly exercises, and reports from 4 of these will be awarded a pass/fail.
 Two compulsory assignments (of these a project report) counts towards the final grade.

 A 3-4 day compulsory field course will be at the end of the semester.
-Work from this field course is used in one of the compulsory assigments that count towards the final grade.
+Work from this field course is used in one of the compulsory assignments that count towards the final grade.

 - Up to 4 written assignments have to be approved before you can sit the end of course written examination.

-- Two compulsory written assignments, inclusive the project report, counts together for c.
-40%.
+- Two compulsory written assignments, inclusive the project report, count together for approximately 40%.

 - The final grade is awarded from a total evaluation of all the parts of the examination.